Part 2 of the Style Guide Series

-Often times, we just buy clothes.
-We don’t have a real purpose or idea, we only see something we like, and buy it.
-This is one of the many reasons that closet and bedroom clutter are hard to manage, as well as for many being financially organized when it comes to spending.
+Often, we buy clothes.
+We don’t have a real purpose or idea; we only see something we like and buy.
+This is one of the many reasons that closet and bedroom clutter are hard to manage and, for many, financially organized when it comes to spending.
 People end up with boxes of clothing or overstuffed closets.
-They never know where some items are or worst they just don’t see what they have at all.
+They never know where some items are, or worst they don’t see what they have.
 Here is my very simple guide to starting over with your wardrobe, downsizing, and organizing.

 Step 1: Experiment.

 Don’t be afraid to try different looks.
 Think outside the box.
 Sometimes you may not realize that something is so very you.

 Step 2: Find what makes you happy ( aka determine your staples).